Ute dialect: Case marking

 Ute marks nouns for nominative and oblique case.
 The former category contains subjects and predicates, and the latter contains objects and genitives.
 In most cases, the final vowel of the entire noun is devoiced in the nominative case and voiced in the oblique case.
-For example, "woman" in the nominative is mama-chi and in the oblique is mama-chi.
-In some pronouns, the (voiced) suffix -y is added to mark the oblique case, as in singular "you", which is 'úmu in the nominative and 'úmu-y in the oblique.
+For example, "woman" in the nominative is mama-chi̱ and in the oblique is mama-chi.
+In some pronouns, the (voiced) suffix -y is added to mark the oblique case, as in singular "you", which is 'ʉ́mʉ in the nominative and 'ʉ́mʉ-y in the oblique.

 Noun incorporation

-As described above in morphology, nouns and other words can be incorporated as prefixes of verbs to specify the method of action: for example, wii-chi-m tuka-y-aqh, "s/he eats it with a knife" can incorporate wii-chi-m, "knife", into the verb tuka-y-aqh, "eats" to produce wii-tuka-y-aqh, "s/he is knife-eating it".
+As described above in morphology, nouns and other words can be incorporated as prefixes of verbs to specify the method of action: for example, wii-chi-m tʉka-y-aqh, "s/he eats it with a knife" can incorporate wii-chi-m, "knife", into the verb tʉka-y-aqh, "eats" to produce wii-tʉka-y-aqh, "s/he is knife-eating it".

 Switch reference

-Switch reference uses the independent pronoun 'uwas, "s/he", or 'umus, "they", to refer to a previously introduced subject when there are multiple previously introduced parties, to indicate that the subject of the current clause is different from the previously mentioned subject.
-For example, in 'áa-gha máy-kya-pugay-ku, 'ú-vwaa pagha'ni-puga 'uwas, "as they were whispering (amongst themselves), he paced around there", when the sentence begins, the subject is "they", and the independent pronoun is used when the subject changes to "he", a previously introduced character.
+Switch reference uses the independent pronoun 'uwas, "s/he", or 'umʉs, "they", to refer to a previously introduced subject when there are multiple previously introduced parties, to indicate that the subject of the current clause is different from the previously mentioned subject.
+For example, in 'áa-gha máy-kya-pʉgay-ku̱, 'ú-vwaa pagha'ni-pʉ̱ga 'uwas, "as they were whispering (amongst themselves), he paced around there", when the sentence begins, the subject is "they", and the independent pronoun is used when the subject changes to "he", a previously introduced character.